 Removing a Large Branch

-Use sharp tools no matter what type of plant you're pruning.
-Sharp tools make cleaner cuts that heal more quickly.
+Use sharp tools no matter what type of plant you’re pruning.
+Sharp tools make cleaner cuts that heal quicker.
 Make cuts on an angle and just above a node, where the leaf attaches to the stem.

 If you want to encourage branching, use heading cuts to shorten existing stems.
 If you want to open an area to light and air, use thinning cuts to completely remove some stems.

 On any plant, if you find stems or branches that are dead, diseased or damaged, always cut them down to healthy tissue.
 That said, let’s move on to pruning guidelines for various categories of plants.

 Pruning is most critical for fruit trees.
 Young fruit trees need a strong framework on which to hang their fruits and to ensure their branches bask in plenty of sugar-producing sunlight.
 Pruning fruit plants lessens disease problems and, by removing some fruits, pumps more flavor and size into those that remain.
 With few exceptions, prune fruit plants while they are dormant.

 With a young fruit tree, preserve branches that are 6 inches apart and that make wide angles with the trunk.
 If the tree is initially a single stem, at planting, cut back that stem to 2 to 3 feet above ground level, then select side branches as the plant grows.

 If the tree already has branches, save those that are wide-angled and in good positions, but remove all others.
 Shorten those you save to a few inches.

 Do no more pruning on a young tree than is absolutely needed or you will delay fruiting.